tatkaef/tatkaef/README.md

 Hello from Silicon Valley!

-I am Tatiana and I an orange soul (kind of white crow).
+I am Tatiana and I am an orange soul (kind of white crow).
 I know a lot of:
 - ✨ HTML,
 - ✨ CSS,